Discovery of a Little Red Dot candidate at $z\gtrsim10$ in COSMOS-Web based on MIRI-NIRCam selection: Discussion

 \subsection{Prospects}

 Because NIRSpec only covers wavelengths up to the rest-frame $<0.5\,{\rm \mu m}$ at $z \sim 10$, deep spectroscopic follow-up observation with MIRI is essential for a robust confirmation of the redshift and physical nature of this candidate.
 To reduce the uncertainty of the luminosity function (and LRD fraction) and enable the derivation of the luminosity function shape across different magnitude bins, we need to increase the sample size and expand the luminosity range of the sample.
 One straightforward way to do this is to expand NIRCam-MIRI joint surveys in both area and depth.
 F560W photometry can effectively help distinguish $z\sim10$ LRDs from the $z\sim0.2$ solution; therefore, increasing the number of MIRI filters in future surveys is helpful to robustly select LRD candidates.
+Given the rarity of $z\gtrsim10$ galaxies, another efficient strategy to search for $z\gtrsim10$ LRDs is MIRI follow-up of $z\gtrsim10$ galaxy candidates found in NIRCam surveys.
 To further improve the robustness of the selection and completeness estimates, it will also be important to construct a SED template that incorporates the diversity of LRD's SEDs, based on archival LRD spectra and upcoming spectroscopic data from ongoing spectroscopic campaigns such as EMBER (\href{https://www.stsci.edu/jwst/science-execution/program-information?id=7076}{GO\,7076}, PI: H. B. Akins).

 Furthermore, a future survey project with the Galaxy Reionization EXplorer and PLanetary Universe Spectrometer (GREX-PLUS; \!\!\!\citealt{GREXPLUS_SB}; \citealt{GREXPLUS_SPIE2024}), a $1.0\,{\rm m}$ infrared space telescope for the 2030s, is expected to increase the sample size of bright high-$z$ LRDs.
 The Deep survey of its wide-field camera with five filters covering $2\,\mathchar`-\,8\,{\rm \mu m}$ will cover an area of $10\,{\rm deg^2}$ with $5\sigma$ limiting magnitudes of $26.5\,\mathchar`-\,23.5$ mag \citep{GREXPLUS_SPIE2024}.
 Combined with near-infrared deep survey data from Euclid or Roman, this survey will be capable of detecting LRDs with $M_{\rm UV} \lesssim -21.5$ and $\lesssim-22.5$ at $z \sim 10$ and $z \sim 13$, respectively, making it a valuable tool for exploring bright LRDs at $z\lesssim13$.
 At $z > 15$, the wide-field camera only covers the rest frame $\lesssim0.5\,{\rm \mu m}$, making it difficult to distinguish LRDs from galaxies with strong emission lines or prominent Balmer breaks, similar to the limitations of NIRCam-only selections for $z\sim10$ LRDs (Section\,\ref{s:intro} and Appendix\,\ref{Ap:Kocevski}).
 Therefore, complementary observations with MIRI covering $>8\,{\rm \mu m}$ will be crucial.
 Bright galaxy candidates at $z \gtrsim 15$ identified by GREX-PLUS \citep{Harikane2022_HD, Harikane2025} should be followed up with MIRI, enabling the exploration of LRDs at even higher redshifts.